RC2014Z80/RC2014/ROMs/CPM-IDE/readme.md

 In the SIO Serial Module builds, both ports are enabled.
 Both ports have a 127 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
 Hardware __`/RTS`__ flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

 In the Single and Dual UART Serial Module builds both ports are enabled if present.
-Both ports have a 255 byte software receive buffer supporting the UART receive 16 byte hardware receive and transmit buffers.
+Both ports have a 127 byte software receive buffer supporting the UART 16 byte hardware receive and transmit buffers.
 Hardware __`/RTS`__ and Automatic Flow Control is enabled.

 In the ACIA Serial Module builds, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware __`/RTS`__ flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during transmission.